If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Smas select game smb eu.png Smas world select game smb eu.png

 The NES boxes were rescanned and resized.
 Once again, Nintendo scanned only one set of these boxes for the US and European versions.
-Previously, the North American "REV-A" boxes were used and, in the PAL release, edited accordingly.
+Previously, the North American "REV-A" boxes were used and, in the European release, edited accordingly.
 This time, however, they opted to use the European "NES Version" boxes as the source, editing them in the US version to replace the European-style round seal with a US-style oval one, albeit neglecting to remove the telltale extra "NES Version" text as well as to re-add the barely-readable "REV-A" text.

 All-Stars (North America) All-Stars + World (North America) All-Stars + World (Europe)